TotallyWholesome/TotallyWholesome-Mod/docs/GeneralGuide.md

   The first grouping under T.W.
 Settings

   <h3>TW Branches</h3>
-  Contains option to pick which release you will use. <i>Beta Requires Beta Key</i> (Changes on next start up)
+  Contains the option to pick which release you will use. <i>Beta Requires Beta Key</i> (Changes on next start-up)

   <h3>Restart Buttplug</h3>
   Attempts to restart Buttplug.io

   <h3>Test Toys</h3>
-  Vibrates your connected Lovense toys and beeps your connected pishock toys.
+  Vibrates your connected Lovense toys and beeps your connected Pishock toys.

   <h3>Reload Config</h3>
   Reloads the T.W.
 Settings config.